DaniyaTR/ANN-Classification/README.md

-📝 Next Word Prediction with LSTM
+Next Word Prediction with LSTM

 An end-to-end Next Word Prediction System using Deep Learning and Natural Language Processing (NLP).
 The model leverages an LSTM-based architecture trained on text sequences with early stopping, and is deployed via Streamlit for real-time predictions.

-✨ Features
+Features

-Predicts the next word in a given text sequence.
+Predicts the next word in a given text sequence

-Built with LSTM neural networks for sequence modeling.
+Built with LSTM neural networks for sequence modeling

-Uses tokenization, sequence padding, and embeddings.
+Uses tokenization, sequence padding, and embeddings

-Deployed as an interactive Streamlit web app.
+Deployed as an interactive Streamlit web app

-⚙️ Tech Stack
+Tech Stack

 Python